StrickTechnologies/Strick.PlusCon/README.md

 Shortcut|Console Equivalent|Notes
 -|-|-
-W|Write|Overloads provide functionality to display text in color, or to highlight portions of a text value WL|WriteLine|Overloads provide functionality to display text in color, or to highlight portions of a text value RK|ReadKey|Includes an optional prompt argument that will be displayed before waiting for user input RL|ReadLine|Includes an optional prompt argument that will be displayed before waiting for user input
+W|[Write](https://docs.microsoft.com/en-us/dotnet/api/system.console.write?view=net-6.0)|Overloads provide functionality to display text in color, or to highlight portions of a text value.<br>See the [Write](https://docs.microsoft.com/en-us/dotnet/api/system.console.write?view=net-6.0) doc for specifics on how that works.
+WL|[WriteLine](https://docs.microsoft.com/en-us/dotnet/api/system.console.writeline?view=net-6.0)|Overloads provide functionality to display text in color, or to highlight portions of a text value.<br>See the [WriteLine](https://docs.microsoft.com/en-us/dotnet/api/system.console.writeline?view=net-6.0) doc for specifics on how that works.
+RK|[ReadKey](https://docs.microsoft.com/en-us/dotnet/api/system.console.readkey?view=net-6.0)|Includes an optional prompt argument that will be displayed before waiting for user input.<br>See the [Readkey](https://docs.microsoft.com/en-us/dotnet/api/system.console.readkey?view=net-6.0) doc for specifics on how that works.
+RL|[ReadLine](https://docs.microsoft.com/en-us/dotnet/api/system.console.readline?view=net-6.0)|Includes an optional prompt argument that will be displayed before waiting for user input.<br>See the [Readline](https://docs.microsoft.com/en-us/dotnet/api/system.console.readline?view=net-6.0) doc for specifics on how that works.

 Include a `using static` directive in your file to make these shortcuts available without additional qualifying.